zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-07_en-US_FLUID_DYNAMICS_SPINOFFS.md

 ### 17.1 Summary

 RTM-based fluid dynamics applications offer a potentially transformative approach to water treatment and separation challenges.
-The core insight—using topological gradients to create directional molecular transport—could fundamentally change how we approach:
+The core insight, using topological gradients to create directional molecular transport, could fundamentally change how we approach:

 | Application | Potential Impact |
 |-------------|-----------------|